turingschool/curriculum/source/projects/eventmanager.markdown

 This code is fairly clear in it's understanding.
 It is simple expressing it's intent near so many other things.
 It is also expressing itself differently than how zip codes are handled.
-The disimilarity breeds confusion when returning to the code.
+The dissimilarity breeds confusion when returning to the code.

 We want to extract our legislator names into a new method named